Hesam-Eskandari/RaspberryPi-VPN/README.md

 <h3>Get A Dynamic DNS Hostname</h3>

-There are several servives for it.
+There are several services for it.
 I use [No-IP](https://www.noip.com/).
 You can make up to three free hostnames.
 Just remember that you have to extend your hostname every month or it would expire.
 A typical format for a hostname is: name.hpoto.org.
 Write it down somewhere.
 You are gonna need it.

 <h3>Download And Install PIVPN</h3>